TheEconomist/the-economist-conquests/README.md

 This repository contains data and code to replicate the charts in our international section piece on conquest - on how Vladimir Putin is dragging the world back to a bloodier time.

-## To replicate the analysis, simply download this repository and run the scripts in the "scripts" folder.
+To replicate the analysis, simply download this repository and run the scripts in the "scripts" folder.
+This will produce the following charts, form the basis for those featured in the article.

-These are:
 ![](plots/battle_deaths_over_time.png?raw=true)

 ![](plots/conquests_by_decade.png?raw=true)